 - Lead Time

 Delivery lead time is probably the second most important aspect to logistics after pricing.
 According to Amazon, up to 46% of customers abandon their shopping cart because they are not happy with the shipping information provided, which include the price and delivery lead time.
 That’s almost half of your potential customers!
 For cross border logistics, customers understand that it will take a longer period but it has to be competitive.
-Choose a carrier that can offer you that competitive lead time, and are able to partner with other local or international carriers that can deliver according to the desired lead time.
+Choose a courier that can offer you that competitive lead time, and are able to partner with other local or international couriers that can deliver according to the desired lead time.
 As an avid online shopper myself, I’ll tell you that one of my key checkout points is the delivery lead time.

-Most carriers offer basic security, but there a few that offer added assurance and of course with added security comes added shipping costs.
+Most couriers offer basic security, but there a few that offer added assurance and of course with added security comes added shipping costs.
 Local and International Express delivery services normally have better security than local mail services; which is why local mail services are usually cheaper.
 Deciding whether or not you need the added security will again depend on:

 - The type of product that you are selling; whether it is expensive and needs the added insurance

-One of the worst things that could happen for your business is your parcel not being delivered due to negligence by the carrier, because you will end up with two really bad-for-business outcomes; unhappy customers and additional cost to cover the losses.
+One of the worst things that could happen for your business is your parcel not being delivered due to negligence by the courier, because you will end up with two really bad-for-business outcomes; unhappy customers and additional cost to cover the losses.